SimonHls/ImageCropperForAIModels/README.md

 1. Create a folder called "rawImages", put your images in there.
 2. Run the script in the folder that contains the "rawImages" folder.
-3. The script will open each image, select the are to be saved by dragging a selection rectangle with LMB.
+3. The script will open each image.
+Select the area to be saved by dragging a selection rectangle with LMB.
-4. Save the image by pressing enter, the image will be saved in a folder called "croppedImages" that is automatically created.
+4. Save the image by pressing enter, the image will be saved in a folder called "croppedImages", which is automatically created.
 The saved image is resized to 512x512 pixels.
 The next raw image will open.

 ## License
 This was created using GPT-4 with only minor changes to update legancy functions of pillow.
 According to GPT-4, this is free to use for any purpose.
 Enjoy (-: